maeneak/MauiHybridAuth/readme.md

 1. Set the `MauiHybridAuth` MAUI project as the startup project.
 1. Start the `MauiHybridAuth.Web` project without debugging (in Visual Studio right-click on the project and select "Debug -> Start without Debugging").
 1. Register a user in the Blazor Web app UI or navigate to `https://localhost:7157/swagger` in your browser to pull up the identity endpoints and register a user using the `/Register` endpoint.
 1. Start (F5) the `MauiHybridAuth` MAUI project.
-You can set the debug target to Windows, or an Android device or emulator.
+You can set the debug target to Windows or an Android emulator.
 1. Notice you can only see the Home and Login pages.
 1. Log in with the user you registered.
 1. Notice you can now see the shared Counter and Weather pages.